Love Equals Death: 2008–09: Lineup changes and disbanding

-Love Equals death remained active, scheduling a May 2007 performance with the Germs and stating they had written new songs and would still be releasing a split album with Death by Stereo.
+Love Equals Death remained active, scheduling a May 2007 performance with the Germs and stating they had written new songs and would still be releasing a split album with Death by Stereo.
 In June 2007 Ryan Sinn, formerly of The Distillers and Angels & Airwaves, joined the band as Davi's replacement.
 The group premiered a new song, "Last Dance", that October through their Myspace profile, while Sinn also formed a supergroup called The Innocent with Brooks Wackerman of Bad Religion, Brandan Schieppati of Bleeding Through, and Dave Nassie of No Use for a Name.
-Love Equals Death toured with Tiger Army in November, then travelled to Europe and the United Kingdom for a headlining tour through December.
+Love Equals Death toured with Tiger Army in November, then travelled to Europe for a headlining tour through December, with 20 dates across eight countries, ending on 22 December in Bocholt, Germany.

 By March 2008 Sinn had been replaced by Sean Jordon, and Bryan Kelly-Holden had joined the band as rhythm guitarist.
 This lineup played seven dates of the 2008 Warped Tour and planned to record their follow-up to Nightmerica that August with producers Travis Richter and Lee Dyness.
 However, Chon Travis left Love Equals Death in January 2009, citing a desire to pursue a solo project:

 Love Equals Death proved to be a strong band and a fun band to be in, but I never felt comfortable in the band.
 I never felt like it was my band or that I was really a part of everyone else here ...
 Right before I joined LED, I started a solo project that I put on the back burner, because things were going well with LED and I ended up getting too busy to focus on it.
 I kept writing songs for both LED and the solo shit, knowing one day I would have to part ways with LED to fulfill my desire to express myself the way I had always dreamed.
 I was going to do this sooner and then [Davi was arrested].
 So I stayed to help get the band back on track and I never leave anything on a negative note.

 That April Love Equals Death announced their breakup, saying "It's been a back and forth battle with everyone here to move on or to let go of this thing we love so much.
 We have decided to let go of Love Equals Death and preserve the good times we had and the hurdles we had to overcome.
 We will no longer be functioning as a band and will be calling it quits."